Marshall Eugene DeWolfe: Life

 Following the divorce of his parents, Marshall was raised by his grandparents, Amos Hall Kling and Louisa "Louise" Mabel (Bouton) Kling, while his mother lived independently and earned an income as a piano teacher in Marion, Ohio.
 As part of the agreement with her father, Florence would not have a role in her own son’s upbringing.
 Throughout his life, Marshall used either his Kling or DeWolfe surname.

 Florence Kling DeWolfe married newspaper publisher Warren G. Harding in 1891.
 However, Marshall remained under his grandfather's control and roof.
 While a room was set aside for him in the Harding home, Marshall never felt at home under his mother's roof, and never comfortable under his grandfather's strict control.

 DeWolfe studied journalism at the University of Michigan from 1899 to 1903.
 While attending Michigan, he played football as a quarterback on the Michigan Wolverines all-freshman football team in 1899.

 DeWolfe aspired to be a newspaperman like his stepfather Warren G. Harding.
 By all accounts, his relationship with Harding was closer than the relationship that he had with his mother.
 After his graduation from Marion High School, DeWolfe was given a job at the Marion Daily Star.
 DeWolfe eventually purchased a struggling newspaper in Colorado, moving there with his young family.
 The venture was unsuccessful, as was a later farming attempt, due in part to his alcoholism.

+Family

+DeWolfe married Esther Naomi Neely.
+Their son, George Warren DeWolfe (1914–1968), and daughter, Eugenia DeWolfe (1911–1978), were the principal heirs to the estate left by their grandmother Florence Harding following her death on November 21, 1924.

+Death

 DeWolfe died of the effects of alcoholism and tuberculosis in Colorado on January 1, 1915, at the age of 34.
-His death, the return of his body to Marion and his funeral were events that were not known in the community.
 He is buried in an unmarked grave in the DeWolfe family plot in Marion Cemetery.

-DeWolfe married Esther Naomi Neely.
-Their son, George Warren DeWolfe (1914–1968), and daughter, Eugenia DeWolfe (1911–1978), were the principal heirs to the estate left by their grandmother, Florence Harding, following her death on November 21, 1924.

 When Warren G. Harding ran for President in 1920, his wife skillfully bluffed reporters into believing that she had been a widow, not a divorcee, when they married.
-When she became First Lady, her ex-husband and son were forbidden topics at the White House and in the press.
+When she became First Lady, her former husband and son were forbidden topics at the White House and in the press.